 Our business relies on cash from operating activities and a credit facility as our primary sources of liquidity.
 Our primary cash needs have been for inventory, marketing and advertising, payroll, store leases, capital expenditures associated with infrastructure, information technology, and opening new stores.
 The most significant components of our working capital are cash, inventory, accounts payable and other current liabilities.
-At May 2, 2021, our net working capital was \$73.5 million, including \$26.1 million of cash and cash equivalents.
+At August 1, 2021, our net working capital was \$84.2 million, including \$18.9 million of cash and cash equivalents.

-We expect to spend approximately \$15.0 million in fiscal 2021 on capital expenditures, inclusive of software hosting implementation costs.
-Capital expenditures includes a total of approximately \$13.0 million related to investments in technology and \$2.0 million for one planned new retail store.
+We expect to spend approximately \$18.0 million in fiscal 2021 on capital expenditures, inclusive of software hosting implementation costs.
+Capital expenditures includes a total of approximately \$16.0 million related to investments in technology and \$2.0 million for one planned new retail store expected to open in the third quarter.
 Due to the seasonality of our business, a significant amount of cash from operating activities is generated during the fourth quarter of our fiscal year.
 We also use cash in our investing activities for capital expenditures throughout all four quarters of our fiscal year.